 For your construction website to achieve its intended purpose, it must first be indexed by search engines and be found by the target audience.
 This is achieved by a combination of both excellent website design practices and search engine optimization.
-The web is constantly evolving and search optimization techniques which are relevant today might be considered obsolete a few months from now.
-It means that you must continuously improve website SEO if your website is to remain search engine friendly and user accessible.
+The web is constantly evolving and search optimization techniques that are relevant today might be considered obsolete a few months from now.
+It means that you must continuously improve website SEO if your website is to remain search engine friendly and user-accessible.

 SEO can be divided into two main categories: on-page and technical SEO, and off-page SEO.